thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/authentication-with-passport.md

 Passport is authentication middleware for Node.
 It is designed to serve a singular purpose: authenticate requests.

 In modern web applications, authentication can take a variety of forms.
 Traditionally, users log in by providing a username and password.
-With the rise of social networking, single sign-on using an OAuth provider such as Facebook or Twitter has become a popular authentication method.
+With the rise of social networking, single sign-on using an [OAuth](https://oauth.io/) provider such as Facebook or Twitter has become a popular authentication method.
 Services that expose an API often require token-based credentials to protect access.

 Passport recognizes that each application has unique authentication requirements.
-Authentication mechanisms, known as strategies, are packaged as individual modules.
+[Authentication mechanisms, known as strategies](http://www.passportjs.org/packages/), are packaged as individual modules.
 Applications can choose which strategies to employ, without creating unnecessary dependencies.

-In this workshop, we will see a few examples:
+In this workshop, we will see two examples:

 * Authentication with username and password
 * Authentication with Facebook/Github account

-Now let's take a look at how we can use Passport.js to protect your API.

-## Example: Authentication with username and password
+## Example 1: Authentication with username and password

+What you can learn from this example:

+* how to configure passport.js to allow username and password based authentication.
+* how to issue JWT token upon successful authentication
+* how to keep JWT token in client side (saving in memory)
+* how to send JWT token in HTTP request headers
+* how does server side (the Express based application) extract JWT token from HTTP headers and perform authorization

 We have created a sample project in the course material repository.
 Let's clone this repository and study the codes related to authentication.